-All Teaching Professor track faculty (at all levels) have the right to appeal a decision of non-renewal to the DSAS dean's office by contacting the associate dean for faculty affairs (currently [AY 22-23] Kay Brummond) and the assistant dean for appointment stream faculty (currently Lynn Clarke).
-They will outline the process for appeal as contained in the university bylaws.
+All Teaching Professor track faculty (at all levels) have the right to appeal a decision of non-renewal to the DSAS dean's office by contacting the associate dean for faculty affairs (currently [AY 23-24] Todd Reeser).
+He will outline the process for appeal as contained in the university bylaws.